 What about vaginal steaming?
-Okay, I know I’m going to burst some bubbles here and possibly piss some bloggers off, but I wouldn’t be looking out for you if I didn’t include this – and tell you the truth.
-While some celebrities are doing it, sometimes calling it ‘a facial for your vagina,’ and quite a few self-ordained health gurus are suggesting it for everything from menstrual cramps to migraines, vaginal steaming – though it is a traditional practice in some cultures – really isn’t necessary for vaginal health and probably doesn’t do what it’s hyped to do.
-While the heat, warmth, and self-care might feel great, It’s actually physiologically impossible for steam to get up into your vagina or uterus and do any healing.
-What it can do is cause serious burns to sensitive vulvar tissue.
-While I respect and incorporate many traditional practices into my work, let’s remember that female circumcision which is still done in many cultures, is a traditional practice, and the now ancient practice of foot binding fits into this category, too.
-Just because something is traditional doesn’t mean it has good evidence or safety behind it – and this is one example of a practice that has become a fad but doesn’t have merit.
+Sometimes called ‘a facial for your vagina,’ and a traditional practice in some cultures – vaginal steaming isn’t necessary for vaginal health and doesn’t do all that it’s hyped to do.
+While the heat, warmth, and self-care might feel great, It’s actually physiologically impossible for steam to get up into your vagina or uterus.
 However, if you do choose to try vaginal steaming, avoiding getting too close to the steam, move away from the steam if it feels too hot, and don’t steam if you think you have signs of an infection; instead, seek guidance from a midwife, Nurse Practitioner, or MD who can help you make sure nothing more serious is going on first.

 To get very nitty gritty, vaginal scents can range from earthy to musky to sweet like fresh-baked bread, to a weed-like fragrance due to the influence of sweat gland secretion, and yes, even slightly fishy.
 The musky earthy scent sounds like I’m describing some earth momma essential oil, doesn’t it?
 In fact, I sort of am.
 Scent changes with where you are in your menstrual cycle and life cycle.